Ready to spend this fall in Vermont? If so then you’ve come to the right place, my fall-loving friend!

 Or, 30+ years if you need a more, semi-exact date.
 And you know what?
 I’ve never ever gotten bored since there are tons of fun things to do in Vermont.

-Anyway, what I’m trying to say is that I REALLY do know what I’m talking about when it comes to spending fall in Vermont.
+Anyway, what I’m trying to say is that I REALLY do know what I’m talking about when it comes to spending fall in Vermont, which is easily one of the best places to visit in the USA in October.

 So, throughout the course of this mildly long post, I’m going to share all of my super-secret, insider tips on: